What is Bodily Injury Liability?

 BI Liability is generally presented in a “number/number” format, indicating two types of limits:

-- Per Person Limit: This is the maximum amount of money the insurance company will pay for bodily injuries to a single person in an accident.
+- Per Person Limit: This is the maximum amount of money the insurance company will pay to a single person in an accident.
 For example, if the limit is $50,000, the insurer will pay up to $50,000 for each person injured.
-If two people are injured, the insurer may pay up to $100,000 combined, provided neither claim exceeds the per-person limit.
+If two people are injured, the insurer may pay up to $100,000 combined.

 - Per Accident Limit: This is the total amount the insurer will pay for all injuries in a single accident.
-For example, if the per accident limit is $100,000 and four people are injured, the insurer will pay a maximum of $25,000 per person, totaling $100,000.
+For example, if the per accident limit is $100,000 and four people are injured, the insurer will pay a maximum of $100,000.

-Policyholders should choose limits that equal or exceed their assets to ensure sufficient protection.
-Inadequate coverage may leave them financially vulnerable if damages exceed their policy’s limits.
+Policyholders should choose limits that equal or exceed their assets to have adequate protection.
+Inadequate coverage can leave drivers personally responsible for damages if they exceed their policy’s limits.

 What Is the Difference Between Bodily Injury Liability Coverage and Property Damage Liability Coverage?